QuantumMaterialsModelling/bands4vasp/README.md

 ## About bands4vasp

-The **bands4vasp** post-processing package is tailored for the analysis and visualisation of band structures, Fermi surfaces and spectral functions obtained from VASP calculations, with special focus on unfolding simulations.\
+The **bands4vasp** post-processing package is tailored for the analysis and visualisation of band structures, Fermi surfaces and spectral functions obtained from VASP calculations, with special focus on unfolding simulations \[Processing of unfolding calculations requires a patched version of VASP that will be available soon\].\
 The package can be used in any _Bash environment_, it is written in _FORTRAN_ and it uses _Gnuplot_ for data visualization.

 If you use this code please cite:\
-Dirnberger, D., Kresse, G., Franchini, C., Reticcioli, M. (2021).
-Electronic state unfolding for plane waves: energy bands, Fermi surfaces and spectral functions ( http://arxiv.org/abs/2103.09540 ).
+D. Dirnberger, G. Kresse, C. Franchini, M. Reticcioli, "Electronic state unfolding for plane waves: energy bands, Fermi surfaces and spectral functions",  J. Phys.
+Chem.
+C 125, 12921–12928 (2021).
+DOI:10.1021/acs.jpcc.1c02318 ( http://arxiv.org/abs/2103.09540 ).

 About this version, bands4vasp v0.1 (May 2021):
 This is the first beta version of the package.
 Please report us any bug.
 Comments and suggestions are also welcome.